 The clock in the bottom right corner of the TV screen ticked into the final hour.
 The newsreader announced it and then went about repeating everything she had said since Daniel had turned the TV on.

 Daniel stood, pushed his chair under the table, crossed to the sink and washed his bowl, spoon and coffee mug, placing them all neatly on the drainer.
 He looked out of the kitchen window above the sink.
 Hordes of people were leaving their homes and congregated in large groups in the middle of the street, some panicked, some crying but most simply staring at the sky, waiting.

-He grabbed a photograph from the top of the microwave beside the TV and gently slid the back of its frame off, lifted out the picture and turned it over in his hand.
+He grabbed a photo from the top of the microwave beside the TV and gently slid the back of its frame off, lifted out the picture and turned it over in his hand.
 He smiled sadly at the image.
+His wife, Lisa.

 A car accident had taken her from him, a scenario that would be downright laughable to him now if he were a little more emotionally coherent.
 Considering the impending cataclysm, dying in a car accident just seemed ridiculous.

 Pulling on his black, leather jacket which had been hung over the back of his chair, he folded the picture in half placing it in the inside pocket, so that it sat close to his heart.
 Then he headed for the front door.

 Outside, his neighbours came together, hugging each other tightly.
 Families clung desperately to one another, mothers and fathers trying to be brave for their children who clutched their pets close to them not able to understand the looks on their parents’ grief-stricken faces.

 Daniel was sure that scenes like this were happening in every city, town and village the world over and the irony of the situation was not lost on him; people had been fighting about what made them different since the beginning of time, be it religion, race or even land.
 Now, in their final moments, all people were the same.
 They were all equal in death.